marolAI/seams-workshop.github.io/_topic/01_design.md

 These interpretations can guide the way you approach a new research problem--or, put another way, they can help you with *design* and *planning* for the work that will answer a research question.

-# Steps of Design in a Scientific Project
+# Steps of Design in a Scientific Programming Project

-Science revolves around observations, predictions, and experiments.
-In some cases, this might mean recording and aggregating data from the field.
-For other disciplines, the work might entail analyzing data from a complex mechanical setup.
-In traditional laboratory work, researchers keep a detailed record of experimental steps and observations.
-These elements of the *process* of doing Science should also be present when programming for research.
+Science revolves around observation, prediction, and experiment.
+You might apply software to any or all of these steps, and the best practices for those activities translate naturally to any software project.
+Collecting field data?
+You need to make unambiguous observations, deal with incomplete measurements, and perhaps even censor (without discarding!) certain observations, among other concerns.
+These translate directly into implementation issues for your project: how to represent measurements (with or without units? regularizing categorical data?), differentiating between *nothing observed* and *not observed*, and cleaning transformations from raw data to ready-to-analyze data.

 A deliberate approach to **Design** is one way researchers can ensure that their work meets the high standard of Science.
+Overall, design has roughly two parts: *requirements* and *architecture*.
+These concepts can be thought of as the problem *constraints* and your approach to *satisfying* them.

+## Requirements

+## Architecture

 # Planning